Center on Integrated Health Care and Self-Directed Recovery

 Health Status of the Certified Peer Specialist Workforce

-This research adds a new wave of survey data collection to a longitudinal panel study of recently-trained Certified Peer Specialists in 5 states called the CPS Career Outcomes Study, led by Live & Learn Incorporated.
-Additional in-depth qualitative interviews with a subset of the cohort will explore how CPSs view their health and health risks, and the impact of these on their labor force participation.
+This research added a new wave of survey data collection to a longitudinal panel study of recently-trained Certified Peer Specialists in 5 states called the CPS Career Outcomes Study, led by Live & Learn Incorporated.
+Additional in-depth qualitative interviews with a subset of the cohort explore how CPSs view their health and health risks, and the impact of these on their labor force participation.

 Nurse talking with two people